 Tags: Hyrax, Benin, Botswana, Cameroon, DRC, Ethiopia, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Congo, Kazungula, Kilimanjaro, Limpopo, Maasai Steppe, Regional Parc W, Samburu, Virunga, Zambezi, East Africa, Southern Africa

 What is a hyrax?

-The hyrax, also called rock rabbit or dassie, is a small, furry mammal.
+The hyrax is also called rock rabbit or dassie, is a small furry mammal.
 It looks like a robust, oversized guinea pig, or a rabbit with rounded ears and no tail.
-Hyraxes have stumpy toes with hoof-like nails; there are four toes on each front foot and three on each back foot.
-The longer, claw-like nails on the inside toes of the back feet are used for grooming and scratching.
+Hyraxes have stumpy toes with hoof-like nails; and four toes on each front foot and three on each back foot.
+The longer, claw-like nails on the inside toes and the back feet are used for grooming and scratching.
 The bottoms of the feet have a rubbery texture to assist in climbing steep rock surfaces and trees.

 Tree hyraxes, unsurprisingly, spend a lot of time in trees.
 In some areas, they are hunted for their thick, soft, long hair.
 They have a white or yellow dorsal spot.